 At this point, you should avoid going back to your original doctor.
 If you have any follow-up appointments scheduled, you should see another doctor instead.
 If you have a claim for medical malpractice as a result of a misdiagnosis, you will need to see someone else for your (or your loved one’s) medical care.

 Whether you are fairly confident that you or a family member has been misdiagnosed or you simply have questions about the quality of the medical care you, your child, or your aging parent received in Connecticut, you should speak with a malpractice attorney promptly.
 An attorney who is experienced in handling medical malpractice claims will be able to assess the circumstances of your case and determine if you may be entitled to financial compensation.
 At Berkowitz Hanna, we can also refer you to a local specialist who has experience providing second opinions following potential misdiagnoses, and we can work with your new doctors to prove your claim for damages.

 Do you have reason to suspect an incorrect, delayed, or missed diagnosis?
-Are you concerned that you or a loved one may have been misdiagnosed by a doctor in Connecticut?
+Are you concerned that you or a loved one may have been misdiagnosed by a doctor?
 If so, we encourage you to get in touch.
-For a free, no-obligation consultation about your legal rights, please call 203-487-5583 or request an appointment online now.
+For a free, no-obligation consultation about your legal rights, please call us or request an appointment online now.
 You pay nothing unless we win.